Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 7. Confirm that a piece allowed to move will move with a click/tap or swipe, depending on the device.
 8. Check that the [RESET] button correctly resets the puzzle and information panel.
 9. Check that the [QUIT] button returns to the Welcome screen.
-10. When puzzle complete confirm the score and whether or not the user can enter initials on the hi-score table.
+10. When puzzle complete confirm the score and whether or not the user can enter initials on the hi-scores table.
-11. If a high score is achieved do the fireworks display.
+11. If a hi-score is achieved do the fireworks display and alternate music.

 ### Hi Score screen
 1. Make sure the animation makes the screen appear/disappear as expected.
-2. Check that the hi-score table is displayed correctly.
+2. Check that the hi-scores table is displayed correctly.
 3. If a user has achieved a hi-score check that the input is working correctly.
 4. Ensure that the scoreboard timeouts are correct to automatically return to the Welcome screen.
 5. Confirm that the [BACK] button works correctly.

 ## Automated tests (using Jasmine)
-Jasmine was used to create Test Driven Development for the hi-score table.
+Jasmine was used to create Test Driven Development for the hi-scores table.
-This seemed to go well, although I think the testing script will now be out-of-date.
+This seemed to go well, although I think the testing script will now be out-of-date, and will need updating.

 ## Additional Testing
 1. Asked friends and family to play the game on their phone, tablets and desktops where possible and let me know